oroinc/documentation/commerce/user_guide/customers/customer_users/index.rst

 #.
 In the **Roles** section, select the roles that should apply to the customer user.
 When several roles are selected, granted permissions are accumulated from all the assigned roles.
 See :ref:`Managing Customer User Roles <user-guide--customers--customer-user-roles>` for more information.

    .. important:: At least one role must be assigned if the **Enabled** check box is selected.
-Disabled customer users can be saved without roles, but you will need to assign roles to the them later before enabling.
+Disabled customer users can be saved without roles, but you will need to assign roles to them later before enabling.

 #.
 Click **Save** on the top right.